[Updated on May 18, 2022]

 The construction industry is very competitive, and it’s not just a matter of getting the job done.
 It’s about saving your margins, which is why digital transformation of the sector helps companies improve how they monitor their costs and schedule their operations.
 Virtual Reality offers you tools that will help you decrease your construction costs and avoid delays, because you can just step inside your BIM models and identify in each construction step the possibilities to optimize costs and schedule.

-3. Improve collaboration with stakeholders
+3. Improve collaboration with stakeholders and on-site workers

-4. Increase the delivery quality
+4. Increase the quality of delivery

 BIM data in a virtual environment enables faster and more robust decision-making, as well as a better communication between stakeholders.
 Everyone collaborating better on the project, and better-thinking budget costs will raise the quality of the overall project.
 Better communication between teams leads to less errors, and leaves no margin to misinterpretations.